-Question Management response 4.
-Is there any actual or potential litigation or claims that would affect the financial statements?
-No, there is no ongoing litigation expected to have a material impact on the financial statements.
-5. What arrangements does Maidstone Borough Council have in place to identify, evaluate and account for litigation or claims?
+Question Management response 5.
+What arrangements does Maidstone Borough Council have in place to identify, evaluate and account for litigation or claims?
 The Monitoring Officer is a member of the Corporate Leadership Team and maintains oversight over key events which may give rise to litigation or claims.
 This information is communicated to the finance team through liaison with the legal team.
 Finance Officers then consider how this information should be reflected in the accounts.
-6. Have there been any report from other regulatory bodies, such as HM Revenues and Customs which indicate non-compliance?
-No
+6. Have there been any reports from other regulatory bodies, such as HM Revenues and Customs, which indicate non-compliance?
+If so, please provide details No